ufukusubutun/Reordering_Switch/docs/exp_run.md

 ### Advanced: Suggestions with respect to tuning of flow generators in `flow_gen.sh`

-TODO - explain how to interpret the logs and make sure random wait times are good enough
+TODO - explain how to interpret the logs and make sure random wait times are good enough It should be made sure that, the random wait time is greater than the flow completion time.
+This can be done thru checking the flow_gen.log produced at the end of an experiment run.

 ### Advanced: Debugging tools located under the `misc` folder